 Janet (“Jessie”) Richardson (1783–1828)

 John Ruskinʼs aunt, sister of John James Ruskin, married in 1804 to Patrick Richardson (1774–1824) of Perth, Scotland.
 She was the mother of ten children.
-By the time Jessie herself died on 18 May 1828, six of the ten children had also died, including her namesake Janet (“Jessie”, 1820–27) and James (1808–26).
-Jessie, near to John Ruskin in age, was a playmate when the Ruskins visited the family in Perth; and James was an older youth, to whom Ruskin looked up in boyhood, when James resided at Herne Hill.
+By the time Jessie herself died on 18 May 1828, six of the ten children had also died, including her namesake Janet (“Jessie”, 1820–27), along with James (1808–26), both of whom were dear to John Ruskin.
+Jessie, who was nearer to John in age, was a playmate when the Ruskins visited the family in Perth; and James was an older youth, to whom Ruskin looked up in boyhood, when James resided at Herne Hill.
 In Praeterita, Ruskin frames his account of his aunt in terms of child deaths (Burd, ed., Ruskin Family Letters, 1:xlviii–xlix, 8 n.
 1; Viljoen, Ruskinʼs Scottish Heritage, 183, 185, 157; Ruskin, Works, 35:65).